-Writer Journalist Historian Media Adviser Literary Agent Speaker
+Writer Journalist Historian Media Adviser Speaker

 I spent twelve years working for the Financial Times.
 I joined in 1996 as Education Correspondent.
 I then became Investment Correspondent, launch editor of FTfm, the FT's weekly supplement on the fund management industry, and Features Editor.
-In 2005, I became the FT's Assistant Editor, responsible for running the newspaper's website as Editor of FT.com.
+In 2005, I became the FT's Assistant Editor, responsible for running the newspaper's online operation as Editor of FT.com.
 I then became Associate Editor, running the newspaper's weekday special reports as Editor of Special Supplements and Reports.

 After the FT, and before founding Thinking Cap Communications, I served as the first global Editor-in-Chief of The Boston Consulting Group, responsible for building the firm's reputation as a thought leader with a wider portfolio of publications, a more visible and valued online presence, and a transformed profile in the global media.

 As well as founder and director of TCC, I am a part-time tutor at Oxford University's Department of Continuing Education (teaching courses on Anglo-American and Media history), and a former adjunct professor at Richmond, the American International University in London (teaching BA and MA courses in journalism, public relations and the media).